Sněžka: History

 Sněžka was one of the first European mountains visited by many tourists.
-This was mainly due to the relatively minor technical difficulties of the ascent and the fact that since the sixteenth century, many resort visitors flocked to the nearby Cieplice Śląskie-Zdrój and the highly visible Sněžka, visually dominant over all Giant Mountains was for them an important attraction.
+This was mainly due to the relatively minor technical difficulties of the ascent and the fact that since the sixteenth century, many resort visitors flocked to the nearby Bad Warmbrunn (today: Cieplice Śląskie-Zdrój) and the highly visible Sněžka, visually dominant over all Giant Mountains was for them an important attraction.

 The first historical account of an ascent to the peak is in 1456, by an unknown Venetian merchant searching for precious stones.
 The first settlements on the mountain soon appeared, being primarily mining communities, tapping into its deposits of copper, iron and arsenic.
 The mining shafts, totalling 1.5 km in length, remain to this day.

 The first recorded German name was Riseberg ("giant mountain", cf. Riesengebirge, "Giant Mountains"), mentioned by Georg Agricola in 1546.
 Fifteen years later the name Riesenberg appears on Martin Helwig's map of Silesia.
 The German name later changed to Riesenkoppe ("giant top") and finally to Schneekoppe ("snow top", "snowy head").
+Based on paintings of Caspar David Friedrich and of novels from Theodor Fontane the Schneekoppe region became a center of the first German tourism movement.

 In Czech, the mountain was initially called Pahrbek Sněžný ("snow hill"); later Sněžka, with the eventual name Sněžovka, meaning "snowy" or "snow-covered", which was adopted in 1823.
 An older Polish name for the mountain was Góra Olbrzymia, meaning "giant mountain".

 The first building on the mountaintop was the Chapel of Saint Lawrence (Laurentiuskapelle), built c.
-1665–1681 by the Silesian noble Schaffgotsch family to mark their dominion, serving also as an inn for a brief period of time.
+1665–1681 by the Silesian noble Schaffgotsch family to give thanks to God and shelter to travellers as it also served as an inn for a brief period of time.
 The territory including the mines were the property of the Schaffgotsch family until 1945.
 The so-called Prussian hut (Preußische Baude) was built on the Silesian (now Polish) side in 1850, followed by the Bohemian hut (Česká bouda) on the Bohemian (now Czech) side in 1868, both built with the purpose of providing lodging.
 The Prussian hut was rebuilt twice after fires (1857 and 1862), and the (after 1945) "Polish hut" was finally demolished in 1967.
 The Bohemian hut fell into disrepair after 1990 and was demolished in 2004.

 A wooden weather station was built on the mountaintop in c.
 1900, being the only weather station in Central Europe remaining intact after World War II.
 It was demolished in the 1980s.